PING! – Augmented Pixel

 There’s a 9V battery, a little circuit board and all the switches.

 Let's have a closer look on the circuit board:

 And here's the board seen from the bottom:

 I don't provide a complete step-by-step instruction of how to make one.
 But I can give you some hints in case you want to make your own PING!

 First, you have to program the firmware onto the microcontroller.
 I use this cheap ISP programmer that I bought here.
 [Updated information: Those days you can also use an Arduino board as an ISP programmer - simply google for “Arduino as ISP”]

 If you just get started and want to know in detail how to program an AVR – here’s a great tutorial.
 Sorry folks, this link is German only.
 But Google will also find you a good English source.

 The Fusebit settings for the controller are clear: Just tell the controller to use the external crystal as clock.
 (SUT_CKSEL)

-For the case, I used a U-shaped extruded aluminum profile.
+Finally, you have to make a case.
+There are many options - I used a U-shaped extruded aluminum profile.
 The different metal parts are all built out of the same profile.

 … here’s how it works: